m4drian/BookingSystem/README.md

 ```

 - Update Desk Reservation
-(admins can remove reservation and change desk details except date, employees can reserve desk or cancel their own reservation):
+(admins can remove reservation and change desk details except the dates, employees can reserve desk or cancel their own reservation):
 ```json
 PUT /api/desks/reservation/{deskId}
 ```